BrianMcConway/brendan-doyle-running-club/README.md

 ## Introduction

   - Welcome to the Brendan Doyle Running Club.
 I have designed this website for my local running club in Co.
 Longford, Ireland.
 The website provides information regarding classes, locations, events, and a contact page.
 The website also provides a members area where approved members can securly access downloadable training routes (.gpx), as well as upload their own favorite routes to share amongst the members.
-Users can also enter the annual Royal Canal Run event which has distances from 10k up to 53k Ultramarathon.
   - This is my fourth project on the Full-Stack Developer course with the Code Institute, and focuses on Django frameworks, Bootstrap, Database Managment, Agile Methodologies, and CRUD functionality.

 ---